-Plaintiffs FSSV, Vitullo and Malesovas are citizens of the state of Texas.
+Plaintiffs FSSV and Vitullo are citizens of the state of Texas.

 Defendant Block, Garden & McNeill, LLP f/k/a Block & Garden, LLP is a Texas limited liability partnership, with its principal place of business located at 5949 Sherry Lane, Suite 900, Dallas, TX 75225.
-It is being served herewith through its attorney of record pursuant to TRCP 21a.
+It can be served with process by serving its named principal, Steven Block.

 Defendant Christopher McNeil is a citizen of Texas who can be served with process by in hand service at his place of business located at 5949 Sherry Lane, Suite 900, Dallas, TX 75225.
-He is being served herewith through its attorney of record pursuant to TRCP 21a.

 Defendant Steven Block is a citizen of Texas who can be served with process at his place of business located at 5949 Sherry Lane, Suite 900, Dallas, TX 75225.
-He is being served herewith through its attorney of record pursuant to TRCP 21a.